 Cold sores are a form of herpes simplex virus type 1, a contagious virus passed through contact.
-In children, cold sores are usually caused by transmission from an adult.
+Adult cold sores are the cause of herpes simplex infections in young children.
 So, hard as it may be to avoid cuddling your tot, be aware that if you think you have the virus, it's best to refrain from that goodnight kiss when a sore is present.
 Likewise, speak to your doctor about breastfeeding if you think you've had an outbreak.

 According to Seattle Children’s Hospital, the first outbreak of the cold sore virus can be severe and usually occurs between ages 1 to 3.
 It can cause 10 or more fluid-filled blisters on the gums, tongue, and lips and can also appear on the outer lips or skin around the mouth.
 Fevers and difficulty swallowing can also occur.
 Cold sores usually heal in about 2 to 4 weeks.
 Your child's pediatrician may recommend an antiviral medicine to hasten a cold sore's healing.

 Hand, foot and mouth disease (HFMD) typically presents as red blisters inside the mouth and on the palms of the hands and soles of the feet.
 It also involves fever and lack of energy.
 HFMD is transmitted through a virus known as the Coxsackie virus, which occurs most commonly in children.
 It is passed through bodily fluids, direct contact, or fecal matter, according to the Centers for Disease Control and Prevention.
 HFMD is a minor ailment and should subside within a week.
 Since cold sores and HFMD are very contagious, you'll want to make sure you and your child avoid direct contact with anyone who has active ulcers.